ebureauet/frontend-framework/docs/thecheatsheets.md

 * You input your commands using terminal or shell interface such as GitBash or GitShell.
 * (this is what most beginners always forgets) Make sure your command prompt is at your correct project path where its followed by 'master'.
 See example below:

-In Unix style, (gitbash/cygwin terminal) command prompts are like this:
+In linux style, (gitbash/cygwin terminal) command prompts are like this:
 ~~~
 OWNER@COMPUTERNAME-PC /D/projects/myproject (master)
 $ _